virtual-labs/exp-debruijn-graph-au/experiment/aim.md

 ### Learning Objectives

-• To understand De Bruijn graphs and their role in sequence assembly.
+• To understand de Bruijn graphs and their role in sequence assembly.

-• To learn to construct a simple De Bruijn graph from a given DNA sequence.
+• To learn to construct a simple de Bruijn graph from the fragments of a given DNA sequence.